abulka/abulka.github.io/content/projects/libraries/europi-script-utils.md

 - [Trigger to Gate](/projects/libraries/europi-trigger-to-gate) script, with gate delay feature and internal clock mode.
 - [Trigger Gate Delay](/projects/libraries/europi-trigger-to-gate/#trigger-gate-delay) script, without the clock mode functionality.
-- [Documentation](/projects/libraries/europi-script-utils) on my Scheduler, Hysteresis Mitigation and Knob Pass Through Utility Functions, which you can use in your own EuroPi scripts.
+- [Documentation](/projects/libraries/europi-script-utils) on my Scheduler, Hysteresis Mitigation and Knob Pass Through utility classes, which you can use in your own EuroPi scripts.